and so, up pops another billet-doux from my upload daemon:

 Please join a users group; see http://www.tug.org/usergroups.html .

-Location on CTAN: /macros/latex/contrib/verbatimbox
+Location on CTAN: /graphics/pgf/contrib/tikz-timing/

 License type: lppl